-This gave a brief burst of speed, which allowed her follow up with a single slash that bisected the demon at an angle, from his waist diagonally up to his shoulder.
+This gave her a brief burst of speed, which allowed for a single follow-up slash that bisected the demon at an angle, from his waist diagonally up to his shoulder.
 There was no time for him to even howl in pain as the dirtied core within him had been sliced cleanly through.
-The first demon dissolved into a pile of purplish flames and ash with this single, powerful stroke.
+The first demon dissolved into a pile of purplish flames and ash with this lone, powerful stroke.

 In the time that this happened, the second demon covered himself with earth, encasing his body in a giant ball that rolled around to flatten the landscape.
 As a nobleman, this demon had prided himself in being able to bowl over his opponents with his magic.
-Imagine seeing a rolling orb 30 feet tall coming after one’s armies!
+But with the demonic power boosting him further, one would hardly fathom seeing a rolling orb 30 feet tall coming after one’s armies!

 However, the Japanese girl named Saki merely paused and looked around for a long object to wield.
 Finding a stray metal bar that fell from some building, she hunched over into a position that many a Japanese sports enthusiast would recognize.